Prag8855/aab/content/guides/german-banks-no-address.md

 - **[Monese](/out/monese)**
     They are based in the UK and in Belgium.
 Your bank account will have a Belgian [[IBAN]].
 - **[N26](/out/n26)**
-    They sometimes require a residence permit.
-It depends on what passport you have.
+    They might require a [residence permit](/glossary/Aufenthaltstitel).
 - **[Revolut](/out/revolut)**
 - **[Wise](/out/wise-account)**
     They are based in the UK and in Belgium.[^3] Your bank account will have a Belgian [[IBAN]].